sjung-stat/Recommender-System/README.md

 Recommender System
 ================

-> Building a recommender system to predict customers' preferences and recommend products
+> Understanding customers' preferences and building a system to recommend the right products

 ### Introduction